aaboyd/aaboyd.github.com/_posts/2013-12-28-jquery-hello-plugin.md

 ---
 layout: post
+title: "jQuery Hello World Plugin with Structure"
+tags: [javascript, jquery]
-title: "jQuery Hello World Plugin with Structure" tags : [javascript, jquery] description : jQuery "Hello World" plugin with some structure
+description: jQuery "Hello World" plugin with some structure
+comments: true
 ---

 ## jQuery, a necessary language extension
 My first brushes with Javascript were through [GWT (Google Web Toolkit)](http://www.gwtproject.org/).
 I was unaware of how closely related and intermingled JavaScript and [jQuery](http://jquery.com/) have become.
 Many job postings list jQuery in the section right along with other languages.
 Even if you decide not to use jQuery, or decide to use a lighter alternative like [Zepto.js](http://zeptojs.com/), the principals for plugins and overall architecture are lessons that can be applied elsewhere.

 ## Motivation
 Recently, having started a new job and picking up a lot of frontend work, I have been working with a lot of jQuery and jQuery plugins.
 3rd party libraries, other devs, and I all have our own styles.
 So I set out to provide some structure and organization into my life.
 Here is my attempt at writing a jQuery "Hello World" plugin to use as my template for future jQuery plugins.

 ## Let the code do the talking
 All the code can be found on github at [https://github.com/aaboyd/jquery-hello-plugin](https://github.com/aaboyd/jquery-hello-plugin).
 It is commented a lot to help explain the reasoning and logic behind the structure.